Terry Student Assistance and Enrichment Fund

 When will I hear back about my application?

 Award notifications will be sent via email on the posted notification date.
 To create an equitable process, we are unable to notify students of their award amount prior to the notification date posted on the website.

 What are the enrichment assignment options?

-Students awarded funds must agree to complete a reflective assignment which will include a profile with picture, two blog posts, and a reflection about their experience.
+Students awarded funds must agree to submit pictures from experience, a written and video reflection about their experience.

 Can a student organization or other group apply for funds?

 We will only review applications for individual students.
 A student organization applying on behalf of a group of members will not be eligible.
 Student organizations and other groups seeking funding for an experience can submit a request directly to firstname.lastname@example.org to see if funds are available.